-What we’ll usually find is that for those who have been diagnosed with a incomplete or 1st degree atrioventricular blockage absent any symptoms of their disease can and often will be able to qualify for a Preferred rate assuming that they would otherwise be able to qualify for such a rate.
+What we’ll usually find is that those who have been diagnosed with an incomplete or 1st degree atrioventricular blockage absent any symptoms of their disease can and often will be able to qualify for a Preferred rate, assuming that they would otherwise be able to qualify for such a rate.

-Suffering from second degree atrioventricular blockage absent a pacemaker, what you will find is that they too may be able to qualify for coverage only they will usually find themselves being considered a “higher” risk for coverage and will subsequently have to pay more for their life insurance.
+As for those suffering from second-degree atrioventricular blockage absent a pacemaker, you will find that they too may be able to qualify for coverage only they will usually find themselves being considered a “higher” risk for coverage and will subsequently have to pay more for their life insurance.

 The same will hold true…

-For those who have been diagnosed with a 3rd Degree atrioventricular blockage or Complete Heart Block only in cases like these only those who have already received a pacemaker will be considered “potentially” eligible with all other cases being postponed until which time an individual does receive a pacemaker to correct their condition.
+For those who have been diagnosed with a 3rd Degree of atrioventricular blockage or Complete Heart Block only in cases like these, only those who have already received a pacemaker will be considered “potentially” eligible, with all other cases being postponed until which time an individual does receive a pacemaker to correct their condition.

 The good news is…

-That while of all of this may seem really confusing to sort out, should you decide to give us a call here at IBUSA, you won’t have to do it on your own!
-Which is why we wanted to take a moment and conclude this article by just reviewing a couple things that you can do yourself to help increase your chances at finding the “best” life insurance policy that you can qualify for.
+That while all of this may seem really confusing to sort out, should you decide to give us a call here at IBUSA, you won’t have to do it on your own!
+This is why we wanted to take a moment and conclude this article by just reviewing a couple of things that you can do yourself to help increase your chances of finding the “best” life insurance policy that you can qualify for.